bastien-payfit/lars-fix/README.md

 > "Dear Lord, isn't there anything we can do?"

 > "There might..."

 ___
 Gauvain suggested that those 9 516 LARs had no owner changes recorded in accounthistory merely because the owner on the associated accounts had never changed since their creation.

 Consequently, on those LARs, the LAR owner would be the only owner there ever was on the associated account.
 If we're to validate this hypothesis, we must try it on **LARs that already have an owner but no owner change recorded in the account history of their associated account**.

-Switch back to the next query of `lars_to_fix_&_account_history.sql`.
-Let's break it down!
+Therefore, switch back to the next query of `lars_to_fix_&_account_history.sql` - let's break it down!

-1. First, we select lars that already have an owner:
+1. First, we select LARs that already have an owner:
 ```sql
 WITH lars_w_owner AS (
     SELECT